-3.4 Separation of concerns between abstract and concrete layer

-So far we have only defined a high level abstract test specification without specifying how the data is actually obtained.
-This is because TTCN-3's central concept is the separation of concern between the abstract and concrete layers.
-The concrete layer called the test adapter layer is where the actual connection with a database occurs and where the data is retrieved from results set specified in a general purpose language (GPL) such as Java depending on the implementation language of the TTCN-3 tool used.
-However, the actual classes and member functions for the test adapter are fully defined in the TTCN-3 standard part 5 [10].
-There is a correspondence between the abstract layer send command and the test adapter's triSend method.
-This is where the typical JDBC [11] database interface would take place and, at this point, nothing is unusual compared to the traditional GPL test implementation, as can be observed in the following example of the implementation of the triSend method.
+3.4 Separation of Concerns Between Abstract and Concrete Layer abstract and concrete layers.
+The abstract test specification is defined solely at the abstract layer.
+The concrete layer (also called the test adapter layer) is where the actual connection with a database occurs and where the data is retrieved from results set specified in a general purpose language (GPL).
+However, the actual classes and member functions for the test adapter are fully defined in the TTCN-3 standard, part 5 [10].
+There is a correspondence between the abstract layer send command and the test adapter's trisend method.
+This is where the typical JDBC [11] database interface would take place and, at this point, nothing is unusual compared to the traditional GPL test implementation, as can be observed in the following example of the implementation of the trisend method.